 Westport (Google Maps location)

 April 10, 2010

-Wow, the Westport Historical Society has done a bang-up job on their page about this small museum, an adjunct of the much larger Wheeler House Museum across the small driveway.
-(CTMQ Visit here.)
+Wow, the Westport Historical Society has done a bang-up job on their page about this small museum, adjacent to the much larger Wheeler House Museum across the small driveway.
 It’s almost like I don’t have to write anything myself and heck, they’ve even supplied over 50 pictures from which I could choose from.
 Perhaps we don’t even have to visit (requiring the docent from the house to unlock it just for us)… Nah, of course we have to visit!
 I want to, Hoang wants to and of course Damian wants to, right buddy?

 On the northwest corner of the Wheeler House property stands an unusual cobblestone barn with a conical, octagonal roof.
 It appears that the barn was built by Farmin Patchin, a stonemason and blacksmith, during his ownership of the property between 1846-1857.
 The construction of octagonal houses and barns became popular in the eastern United States between 1840-1860, prompting Orson S. Fowler to write “The Octagonal Home for all”, claiming it contained more space, was easier to build and geometrically approaches that of the spire – nature’s governing form.
 In point of fact, the Bradley-Wheeler Barn is heptagonal (seven sided).
 The northeast corner of the barn was squared off, evidently to fit tightly against an attached wood frame barn (no longer standing).
 This made the base of the cobblestone barn seven sided.
 After considerable research there is still no definitive conclusions as to the original uses of the barn.
 The two-story structure with a partial root cellar still holds many mysteries.